El Paso's Best Places to Eat

 Other Local Favorites

-Good food is always on the front burner at Thyme Matters, The Pizza Joint, Red & White Wine Bar, and The Garden, the latter tucked in the heart of El Paso's Union Plaza Entertainment District.
+Good food is always on the front burner at Thyme Matters, The Pizza Joint and The Garden, the latter tucked in the heart of El Paso's Union Plaza Entertainment District.
 Chi-Town Bar-B-Que at Fort Bliss creates slow-cooked, pit-smoked Chicago-style barbecued ribs and brisket.
 Be sure to sample the empanadas and humita cheese dishes at Garufa Argentinean Restaurant.

 Check out more great restaurants in El Paso.